United States of America

 New York and US public health authorities continue to implement a timely and appropriate response to this circulating VDPV2 (cVDPV2), in order to rapidly interrupt its circulation, including by: continuing to intensify surveillance efforts (including for potential cases of paralysis), identifying population sub-groups/areas with potential immunity gaps, and proactively reaching out to communities with known immunity gaps to strengthen vaccination coverage.

 Polio this week in United States of America

-- No case of circulating vaccine-derived poliovirus type 2 (cVDPV2) was reported this week.
-One cVDPV2 case was reported in New York in 2022.
+- No cVDPV2 cases were reported this week.
+One case was reported in New York in September 2022.

-- No circulating vaccine-derived poliovirus type 2 (cVDPV2) positive environmental sample was reported this week.
-There were 12 positive samples reported in 2022.
+- No cVDPV2 positive environmental samples were reported this week.
+There were 30 positive samples reported in 2022.